allnulled/deep-getter-setter/README.md

 # 3. API comment

-There are only 5 functions to master here:
+The API to master here:

 1. `get (data, selector)`: